 - Add Coconut Milk: Make adobo sa gata with coconut milk.
 Follow my recipe accordingly, then remove the pan from heat.
 Stir the coconut milk into the dish for a nice, creamy finish.

-- Change the Protein: Other variations of adobo feature ingredients like chicken, squid, and pork.
+- Change the Protein: Other variations of adobo feature ingredients like prawns, squid, and pork.

 - Vinegar: Authentic recipes call for distilled white vinegar.
 However, I use rice wine vinegar for a mild flavor, or you can replace vinegar with pineapple juice.